Lawyer: Brian Laundrie fatally shot himself in the head

 The investigation into Petito’s slaying, however, has not yet concluded.
 But only Laundrie was ever identified by law enforcement officials as a person of interest in the case.

-Petito's family reported her missing Sept.
-11, launching a search that garnered worldwide media attention and, in Laundrie's case, focused largely on the Carlton Reserve wilderness park near the Laundrie home.
-It is a densely wooded, swampy area that's home to alligators, coyotes, bobcats, snakes and numerous other creatures.
+Petito’s family reported the 22-year-old woman missing Sept.
+11, launching a search that garnered worldwide media attention and, in Laundrie’s case, focused largely on the Carlton Reserve wilderness park near the Laundrie home.
+It is a densely wooded, swampy area that’s home to alligators, coyotes, bobcats, snakes and numerous other creatures.

+Petito's remains were discovered Sept.
+19 on the edge of Grand Teton National Park in Wyoming, one of the places the young couple had visited on the trip they documented through social media videos.
+Authorities said the body had been there for about a month.

+An autopsy in Wyoming concluded Petito died by strangulation and that it was a homicide.
+Laundrie was listed as a “person of interest” in her killing but he was charged only with fraudulent use of a debit card that was not his.